belcurv/medium/articles/modular_js_3.md

 ###Introduction

 When we concluded part 2, we had a working modular web application.
 We wrote our main our modules and their stylesheets as separate files, linked together in our `index.html` and main `app.js`.
-This is an efficient and scalable development process for all the reasons discussed in the previous two articles.
+This is an efficient and scalable development process for all the reasons discussed in the previous articles.

-But eight separate files (not including our font and jQuery) means our browser has to make eight separate http requests to fetch our application's files.
-Although browsers make requests in parallel and even though our files not large, in a larger project the cumulative latency of all those requests will delay our application's load time.
-We should always strive to increase performance, especially when it can be achieved with minimal effort.
+But it's a process that results in eight separate files (not including our 3rd-party font or jQuery).
+And that means means our browser has to open and maintain eight separate http requests to retrieve each of those files.
+Although our files not large and modern browsers make these requests in parallel, in a larger application the cumulative latency of all of those requests will result in slower page loads.
+That's never good - we should always strive to increase performance, especially when it can be achieved with minimal effort.

-We can further decrease load times through [minification](https://en.wikipedia.org/wiki/Minification_(programming).
-Minification is a form of compression where function and variable names are replaced with smaller characters, and comments, whitespace and line breaks are removed.
-This results in smaller file sizes, which results in quicker load times for clients.
+We can also increase performance through [minification](https://en.wikipedia.org/wiki/Minification_(programming)), a kind of compression where our function and variable names are replaced with single characters, and comments, whitespace and line breaks are removed.
+This (generally) results in smaller file sizes, which results in quicker page loads for clients.

-The demo application's code includes a feature of es6: [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
-Template literals are very useful, but their delimiting backticks can cause problems for some minifiers.
-To work around this problem, we need to [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) our code from es6 to regular every-browser-understands-it es5 JavaScript.
+Our demo application includes a feature of es6/es2015: [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+Template literals are amazingly useful, but their backtick delimiters cause problems for some code minifiers.
+To work around this problem, we should [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) our source code from es6/es2015 to traditional every-browser-understands-it es5 JavaScript.

-Finally, we are going to pretend that we wrote SASS instead of CSS.
-We're not going to actually write SASS - we're just going to rename our `.css` files to `.scss`.
-Browsers do not natively understand `.scss` files, so we need a way to transpile those as well.
-While we're at it, we should probably add all the selector vendor prefixes so different browsers behave as expected.
+Finally, imagine that we wrote SASS instead of CSS.
+We won't actually rewrite our CSS - instead we'll cheat a little for demonstration purposes.
+Since browsers do not natively understand SASS, we should translate that into regular CSS.
+And while we're at it, we should probably add any necessary vendor-prefixed selectors to make browsers behave themselves.

-We will use [Gulp](http://gulpjs.com/) to solve each of the above problems.
-This article describes an easy way to add Gulp to your workflow.
-We will cover concatenation (merging files together), minification (a form of code compression) and transpilation (translating one language or syntax to another).
-Gulp will process our source files, renaming and outputting them to a destination directory of our choosing.
+In this article, we will use [Gulp](http://gulpjs.com/) to efficiently deal with all of the above.
+Gulp will process our source files, creating new production-ready files we can use in preparation for deployment.

 ###Node.js and NPM

-This is also not a detailed tutorial on [Node.js](https://nodejs.org/en/) - [many resources exist](https://scotch.io/tag/node-js) that can do a more thorough job than I can.
-I assume you know what Node and NPM (the Node Package Manager) are and have them installed locally.
-If you do not, please see the [official docs](https://nodejs.org/en/download/package-manager/).
-We will only use two Node-specific features: `require` and `pipe`.
-The rest of our Gulp code will be regular JavaScript.
-We will, however, spend most of our time in the command line.
+Although this is not a detailed tutorial on [Node.js](https://nodejs.org/en/), I assume you know what Node and [NPM](https://www.npmjs.com/) are and have them installed locally.
+If you do not, please see the [official docs](https://nodejs.org/en/download/package-manager/) for installation instructions.
+If you need an introduction to Node, [Scotch.io](https://scotch.io/tag/node-js) has great tutorials and other resources.

+We need only two Node-specific functions: `require` and `pipe`.
+The rest of our Gulp code is regular JavaScript.
+We will spend a bit of time in the command line, but you don't need to be a terminal ninja.

 ###Application Structure

-When we wrapped up part 2 we were looking at this file/folder structure:
+We left part 2 with the following file/folder structure:

 ```
 |-- /src